1. Be amazed by the world’s best wildlife photography

-From marbles and yo-yos to Monopoly and Ludo, you can’t fail to recognise things you had as a child.The museum is split into 5 galleries over several floors, with impressive collections of toy cars, puppets, dolls, board games and school games.
+From marbles and yo-yos to Monopoly and Ludo, you can’t fail to recognise things you had as a child.The Museum of Childhood is split into 5 galleries over several floors, with impressive collections of toy cars, puppets, dolls, board games and school games.

 On a family trip?
 Your kids will be gobsmacked by how ancient mum and dad’s toys appear today.
 We can still hear them laughing.

 Where is it?
 42 High Street, EH1 1TG

 5. Walk like kings and queens along the Royal Mile

 Running through the heart of the Old Town, the Royal Mile connects two royal residences – Edinburgh Castle and the Palace of Holyrood House.